Different Approaches to the Imprecatory Psalms

 Others would hold that Christians should sing all of the Psalms but they are not entirely at ease with the notion of petitioning God for his judgment to fall upon the wicked.
 One would not so much advocate for this position as they would practice it by tending not to sing the imprecatory Psalms, though also not dissuading others from doing so.
 This may be due to a weakness in their faith or it may simply be due to an unfamiliarity with how these Psalms are to be understood and applied.

 The fifth position, and the one I am arguing for, is that Christians should sing all of the Psalms, including the songs of righteousness, without apology.
-I intend to defend this position by presenting sound reasons to regularly and vigorously sing these songs of righteousness.
+I intend to defend this position by presenting sound reasons to regularly and vigorously praise God with the imprecatory psalms.

 Why Christians Should Sing the Imprecatory Psalms